connectedbydata/connectedbydata.org/_events/2024-09-30-connected-conversation-global-voices-on-data-and-ai.md

 The narratives uncovered bring into view the physicality of data governance (**[Bitcoin mining's toll on El Salvador leaves communities without water](https://globalvoices.org/2024/05/31/bitcoin-minings-toll-on-el-salvador-leaves-communities-without-water/)**), the contested impact of AI governance on freedom of expression, and the absence of robust public engagement (**[The Brazilian and Indian dilemma: How to regulate AI and Big Tech?](https://globalvoices.org/2024/05/31/the-brazilian-and-indian-dilemma-how-to-regulate-ai-and-big-tech/)**), unrealised promise of digital innovation (**[Lion or mosquito: The state of the AI debate in Turkey](https://globalvoices.org/2024/05/31/lion-or-mosquito-the-state-of-the-ai-debate-in-turkey/)**), and challenges of delivering trusted data infrastructure in post-conflict societies.

-In this Connected Conversation we will ask **what these ground-up perspectives might mean for global campaigns on data governance,** exploring questions such as:
+In this Connected Conversation we will ask **what these ground-up perspectives might mean for global campaigns on data governance,** exploring how the findings from the Civic Media observatory support or challenge existing advocacy for collective and community-driven data governance.

-* How do campaigns addressing big tech play out in different country contexts?
-* Do calls for greater collective governance of data risk unintended consequences?
-* Which assumptions about policy asks are confirmed, or questioned, from different standpoints around the globe?

 ## Register